rejnac/compiled-hymnal/README.md

 2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)
 3. Launch or restart VideoPsalm App for the changes to apply.
 Enjoy!!!

-You can help us correct lyrics errors in (.json) or donate towards a team of dedicated developers involved in this noble project (https://rejnac.org/donate).
+You can help us correct lyrics errors in (.json), donate, or join a team of dedicated developers involved in this noble project.

 Prepared by sir enock, director at Rejnac Group Inc. (https://rejnac.com).